 ‘You’ll get used to the feeling.’
 Salazar wiped his eyes with the sleeve of his robe.
 ‘Godric was hopeless at any form of magical transportation for years.
 He’d fall over whenever we apparated, so if we wanted to make a decent first impression, Helga would side-long him and hold him upright.
 He hated it.’

 ‘I can empathise.’
-Harry growled and wiped his lips, then vanished the contents of his stomach.
+Harry growled and wiped his lips, vanishing the contents of his stomach.
 An over-powered warming charm left him steaming and drove the cold from his limbs.
 He reapplied it several times until his robes dried.

 ‘You just want to watch me fall over,’ Harry grumbled.